Arthur Albiero: Kenyon College

-In one of his first coaching stints between 1996-1999, Albiero was an Assistant swimming Coach at Kenyon College, a strong Division III program.
+In one of his first coaching stints between 1996 and 1999, Albiero was an Assistant swimming Coach at Kenyon College, a strong Division III program.
 At Kenyon, Albiero was mentored by Hall of Fame Coach Jim Steen.
 Enjoying outstanding success as a coach, Steen led the Kenyon men and women swim teams to an exceptional number of Division III NCAA championships during his tenure.
 While Albiero served as an Assistant coach, the men's and women's teams under Head Coach Steen captured six national championships, divided equally between the men's and women's teams.
 Albiero also worked at the club level, during this period, coaching a swim camp and an Oakland YMCA team.

 University of Alabama

 Before his tenure with the University of Louisville, Albiero coached at the University of Alabama under Head Coach Don Wagner.
 At Alabama, Albiero also received occasional mentoring from Hall of Fame and Olympic Coach Don Gambril.
 Gambril was a former Alabama swim coach who was working as an Associate Alabama Athletic Director during Albiero's Coaching tenure.
-Albiero spent four years at Alabama, roughly between 1999-2003 beginning as an assistant for the University.
-He was Alabama's Associate head coach from 2001-03.
-Albiero completed a Masters Degree in Human Performance Studies from Alabama in 2002-3.
+Albiero spent four years at Alabama, roughly between 1999 and 2003 beginning as an assistant for the university.
+He was Alabama's Associate head coach from 2001 to 2003.
+Albiero completed a master's degree in Human Performance Studies from Alabama in 2002–3.

-In 2002-03, partly under Albiero's coaching guidance, the Alabama men's swim team, captured a twelfth place in national competition after placing fifth at the Southeastern Conference Championships.
-In 2002-3, the women took 15th place in the NCAA meet.
+In 2002–03, partly under Albiero's coaching guidance, the Alabama men's swim team, captured a twelfth place in national competition after placing fifth at the Southeastern Conference Championships.
+In 2002–3, the women took 15th place in the NCAA meet.